-New research has revealed that the pair who perished in each other’s arms as Mount Vesuvius erupted and wiped out the Roman city of Pompeii may have been gay lovers.
+New research reveals that the Pompeii Pair who perished in each other’s arms during the Mount Vesuvius eruption could have been gay.

-Ever since the bodies were unearthed in the House of the Cryptoporticus during excavations at the World Heritage site in the early 20th century, they were thought to be two women.
+Archeologists initially thought two bodies unearthed in the House of the Cryptoporticus during excavations at the World Heritage site in the early 20th century were women.

-But tests on their teeth and bones have revealed that the victims were in fact both male, 18 and 20 years old when they were killed, and they were not related.
+But tests on their teeth and bones revealed that the victims were, in fact, both male.

 “Pompeii never ceases to amaze,” Massimo Osanna, director-general of the world-famous archaeological site, told the Telegraph.

-Professor Stefano Vanacore, head of the Pompeii research team, said it would never be known for sure what the relationship was between the two men.
+Professor Stefano Vanacore, head of the Pompeii research team, said they will never know for sure the relationship between the two men.

 “But we are talking about hypotheses that can never be verified.

-“What is certain is that the two parties were not relatives, neither brothers, nor a father and son.”
+“What is certain is that the Pompeii Pair were not relatives, neither brothers nor a father and son.”

-Pompeii was buried in metres of ash and pumice after the catastrophic eruption of Mount Vesuvius in 79 A.D.
+Pompeii was buried in meters of ash and pumice after the catastrophic eruption of Mount Vesuvius in 79 A.D.